How Different Breastfeeding Positions Can Help with Feeding Your Baby

 When it comes to breastfeeding, most of us automatically picture a woman cradling her baby across her body to feed.
 Yes, this is the usual position but have you ever considered how other positions could benefit you and your baby?
 If you are struggling with a latch, aching from holding your little one too much in the same place, your baby has Colic and is griping with pain and so on, you may find a solution in my list of breastfeeding positions below.

-Before you read on, I just want to say a big thank you to the fantastic real Mums who sent me their beautiful photos to help me to clearly show how each position can be achieved and how it should look.
+Before you read on, I just want to say a big thank you to the fantastic real Mums who sent me their beautiful photos to help me clearly show how each position can be achieved and how it should look.
+I also want to mention that with the right support from midwives, health visitors, lactation consultants, friends and family you should be able to have a wonderful breastfeeding journey.

-As I say, this is the most commonly seen.
+As I say, the cradle hole is the most commonly seen breastfeeding position.
 Your baby lays across your body on his side, with your arm supporting his head and neck.
 Make sure your baby is laying straight and not twisted and with his nose to your nipple.
-It is usually very comfortable for both you and your baby and can easily be done sat down and even standing up.
+It is usually very comfortable for both you and your baby and can easily be done sitting down and even standing up.
 Smaller babies may need their head supported by your hand or a pillow placed under their body for extra support.

 This position gives Louise the perfect view of her beautiful baby feeding